Need Help Climbing Your Family Tree?

 DNA Doesn't Lie

 Have you wondered what information you can glean from an autosomal DNA test from Ancestry.com, 23andMe, or other companies?
-Learn how to connect with family members through DNA testing, understand why your ethnicity report changes over time and how to use your test results on multiple websites.
+This workshop teaches how to connect with family members through DNA testing, understand why your ethnicity report changes over time, and use your test results on multiple websites.

 This workshop is geared for those with little or no experience and who want to begin genealogy research.
 With this hands-on class, we’ll establish goals, organize what you know, and find a pathway to building your family tree.
 Join us and discover your ancestors using online resources.